vitkuz573/FlexInject/README.md

 ```

 ### Documentation:
-For more detailed information and advanced usage, please refer to the full documentation (https://github.com/vitkuz573/FlexInject/wiki).
+For more detailed information and advanced usage, including considerations and best practices, please refer to the full documentation (https://github.com/vitkuz573/FlexInject/wiki).

 ### Download:
 FlexInject is open-source and available for download [here](https://github.com/vitkuz573/FlexInject).